Search Results (2314)

 Show: results per page

-|ITC Issues $6.2 Million Dollar Civil Penalty For Consent Order Violation In Certain Two-Way Global Satellite Communication Devices (337-TA-854)|
+|ITC Issues Public Version of Opinion Regarding $6.2 Million Dollar Civil Penalty for Consent Order Violation in Certain Two-Way Global Satellite Communication Devices (337-TA-854)|

 Lisa M. Mandrusiak, Eric W. Schweibenz; Oblon, Spivak, McClelland, Maier & Neustadt, L.L.P.;

 July 11, 2014, previously published on July 9, 2014On July 2, 2014, the International Trade Commission (“the Commission”) issued the public version of its opinion in the enforcement proceeding in Certain Two-Way Global Satellite Communication Devices, System and Components Thereof (Inv.
 No. 337-TA-854) determining to impose a civil...

 |The Fight Against Cybercrime: A Major Issue for European Companies|

 Emmanuel Baud, Bénédicte Graulle; Jones Day;

 July 11, 2014, previously published on July 2014The fight against cybercrime constitutes an economic and legal challenge for companies.
 The digital revolution and the development of new technologies have significantly increased the risks to which companies are now exposed.
 Furthermore, the amount of damages caused by cyberattacks has literally...

 |U.S. Supreme Court Finds Direct Copyright Liability for Subscriber-Directed Retransmissons of Over-the-Air Broadcasts|

 Elisabeth A. Langworthy, Daniel C. Neustadt; Sutherland Asbill & Brennan LLP;